 Shelter Island Films is proud to announce A Voice for Lil Olive, a new documentary coming soon from award-winning filmmaker Pete Schuermann.
 The film explores the special bond between pets and their families, and how rescued dogs change lives.
 The film’s mission is to make people aware of and to change attitudes about rescued pets through the telling of puppy mill survivor Lil Olive’s tale.
 In this way, she becomes the voice for so many dogs and animals in need.

 The film will take a positive approach to what can be a very negative story.
 It is not about puppy mills, but rather about the joys (and challenges) of caring for these lovable pets and how they change people’s lives for the better with love and compassion — despite all their suffering.
 Please help us spread awareness about rescued dogs, their post-puppy-mill-lives, and the best way to bring others like Lil Olive into new homes.

-A Voice for Lil Olive is expected to release in 2017.
-Check back for regular development and production updates and follow us on Facebook or Twitter.
+A Voice for Lil Olive is currently in production.
+Check back for regular updates and follow us on Facebook, Instagram or Twitter.